 Riding the wake of Kim’s first murder, I wrote Body Sharers.
 The whole time, I was afraid surfing the terror would drive me crazy.
 Sometimes I woke in the night, startled, to Kim’s ghost sitting cross-legged on the foot of my bed, waiting for me.
 I was also afraid the constant terror of writing this book was molding my baby’s brain: I was pregnant with Delaney at the time.
 Now here we were, my daughter and I side-by-side, surfing what was for me Kim’s second murder.

 “This is fun!”
 Delaney said, typing into her phone.
 “We can research it together!”

 “Lisa, I’m so sorry,” Siren Suzannah Gilman wrote to me.
 “You’re still crying after 28 years because you love Kim, and now you’re not wondering because she just died again (to you) yesterday.
 It’s very sad.
 And that damned ‘domestic dispute’ language in the article makes me so angry.
 Because it implies that domestic abuse is just a problem between two people and that what’s going on is a two-way street.”
 As if Kim were as guilty as Roland.
 “It’s the old way of thinking.”

 “Perhaps the only recompense for tragedy—for death and loss of innocence—is the chance to create some measure of beauty,” writes Tara DaPra of her book about her boyfriend’s suicide.
 “The marvel of a well-crafted sentence—finding just the right diction and syntax—is a small triumph over pain, a way to create order in the world. . . .
 After all, what is the human experience if not an attempt to order pain and chaos?”

 I think that’s not entirely bullshit.
 And yet there’s a hell of a lot more to it than tidying your mental furniture.
-There’s fury, the mama bear rising up and roaring, protecting the best way she knows how.
+There’s fury, the mama bear rising up and roaring, protecting those she loves the best way she knows how.
 With her voice.